Language: EN

 int result = a + b;

-When this code is compiled and executed, the addition operator + is translated into a series of microprocessor-level instructions that perform the addition operation.
+When this code is compiled and executed, the addition operator + is translated into a series of instructions at the microprocessor level that perform the addition operation.

-Below is a simplified example of how the translation to microprocessor instructions could look:
+Let’s see it with a simplified example of what the translation to microprocessor-level instructions might look like:

 • Load the value of a into a microprocessor register.